hdinsight/hdinsight.github.io/EnterpriseSecurityPackage/Guidance.md

 * [Azure Resources](https://github.com/hdinsight/hdinsight.github.io/blob/master/EnterpriseSecurityPackage/Guidance-AzureResources.md)
 * [Ranger](https://github.com/hdinsight/hdinsight.github.io/blob/master/EnterpriseSecurityPackage/Guidance-Ranger.md)

+### Secure cluster creation fails repeatedly.
+What could be wrong?
+* Most common issues are below
+   * DNS configuration is not correct, domain join of cluster nodes fail
+   * NSGs are too restrictive, preventing domain join
+   * Managed Identity doesn't have sufficient permissions
+   * Cluster name is not unique on the first 6 characters (either with another live cluster, or with a deleted cluster)
+* For domain join issues, spin up a Ubuntu VM and domain join the VM using this [documentation](https://github.com/hdinsight/hdinsight.github.io/blob/master/EnterpriseSecurityPackage/DomainJoinIssues.md)

 ### How does HDI bring OAuth and Kerberos together
 * All the storage requests require OAuth access tokens
 * All the Hadoop services require Kerberos tickets or delegation tokens